wavemaker/docs/learn/on-premise/upgrade/os-upgrade.md

     - Log in to CW portal, after login in home page you can see stop button as shown in the image below, hit stop button to stop the WME setup

     [![cw_stop](/learn/assets/wme-setup/upgrade-wme-setup/cw-stop.png)](/learn/assets/wme-setup/upgrade-wme-setup/cw-stop.png)

+- Take a backup of `/wm-data` directory of Platform Instance by taking a snapshot of a volume.
+- For the disaster and recovery process take a backup of `/data` directory of StudioWorkspace Instance / AppDeployment Instance by taking snapshots.

 #### AWS